-The year is 1952, in Quebec City.
-Rachel, 16, unmarried, and pregnant, works in the church.
-Filled with shame, she unburdens her guilt to a young priest, under the confidentiality of the confessional.
-In the present year of 1989, Pierre Lamontagne has returned to Quebec to attend his father's funeral.
-He meets up with his adopted brother, Marc, who has begun questioning his identity and has embarked on a quest for his roots that would lead them to the Quebec of the 1950s.
+The year is 1952, in Québec City, Québec.
+Rachel (Suzanne Clément), sixteen, unmarried, and pregnant, works in the church.
+Filled with shame, she unburdens her guilt to a young Priest under the confidentiality of the confessional.
+In the present year of 1994, Pierre Lamontagne (Lothaire Bluteau) has returned to Québec to attend his father's funeral.
+He meets up with his adopted brother, Marc (Patrick Goyette), who has begun questioning his identity and has embarked on a quest for his roots that would lead them to the Québec of the 1950s.
 Past and present converge in a complex web of intrinque where the answer to the mystery lies.

 L.H.
 Wong <firstname.lastname@example.org>

 Hitchcock would have been proud of this.